gmc-code/PC-algorithms/docs/pseudocode/selection.rst

       scoreA ← 88
       scoreB ← 85
       IF scoreA > scoreB THEN
-         OUTPUT "A won."
+         PRINT "A won."
       ELSEIF scoreB > scoreA THEN
-         OUTPUT "B won."
+         PRINT "B won."
       ELSE
-         OUTPUT "A drew with B."
+         PRINT "A drew with B."
       ENDIF
    END